spcampbell/minecraft-droplet-manager/README.md

 #### 2. Configure this script

-Set the password for this script in index.php
+Set the password for this script in `index.php`

-Set the droplet details in config.php.
-Note that the snapshot name that is created is appended with -snap.
-Don't include -snap in the name you put in config.php.
+Set the droplet details in `config.php`.
+Note that the snapshot name that is created is appended with `-snap`.
+Don't include `-snap` in the name you put in `config.php`.

 #### 3. Try it out